sagbeyeg/sagbeyeg/README.md

 - ⚡ Fun fact: I'm passionate about self-development and community building!

 ## 🎨 Projects 🎨
-🛩 Traverse 🛩 Demo | Frontend Repo
+**Traverse** Demo | Frontend Repo
-🛩 A social media and all inclusive travel booking application that takes away all the stress of planning a trip.
+:airplane: A social media and all inclusive travel booking application that takes away all the stress of planning a trip.
 React, Redux and Ruby on Rails

-🌬 Exhale 🌬 Demo | Frontend Repo
+**Exhale** Demo | Frontend Repo
-🌬 a mindfulness app designed to help users find more happiness, joy and meaning in their lives through mindful living practices.
+:wind: a mindfulness app designed to help users find more happiness, joy and meaning in their lives through mindful living practices.

-📔 Twumbler 📔 Demo | Frontend Repo
+**Twumbler** Demo | Frontend Repo
-📔 A private journaling application that gives a user the opportunity for emotional catharsis and regulation. vanilla Javascript & Ruby on Rails.
+:notebook: A private journaling application that gives a user the opportunity for emotional catharsis and regulation. vanilla Javascript & Ruby on Rails.

-🎮 B@cklg 🎮 Demo | Frontend Repo
+**B@cklg** Demo | Frontend Repo
 🎮 A video game cataloging application that helps gamers perform an advanced search and track their video games.
 Ruby on Rails
 ## 🛠 Languages & Tools 🛠